ellysh/bash-programming-from-scratch/manuscript/answers.md

 7173
 ```

-You cannot check the bitwise NOT of a two-byte unsigned integer 58362 with Bash.
-The interpreter will store the number in a signed four-byte integer.
-Then the NOT operation gives the following result:
+Bash does not allow you to calculate the bitwise NOT for the two-byte unsigned integer 58362.
+It happens because the interpreter stores this number as a signed eight-byte integer.
+Then the NOT operation gives you the following result:
 {line-numbers: true, format: Bash}
 ```
 $ echo $((~58362))